To quote the journalist and author David Epstein, our current work environments are “wicked domains.”

 With these opportunities for learning and development beyond a specific skill set, the company has experienced greater performance, engagement, and innovation.5

-However, for generalists to maximize their strengths, organizations must embrace a holistic and adaptable approach to overall business success.
+However, for generalists to maximise their strengths, organisations must embrace a holistic and adaptable approach to overall business success.
 Leaders must be willing to empower generalists to take uncertain paths to deliver results and, at times, be willing to let a generalist thrive in another team or department for the sake of their personal fulfillment and the company’s greater interest.

 Gunpei Yokoi, inventor of the Nintendo Game Boy, wasn’t a strong electrical engineer with up-to-the-minute technology skills.